Gogarty History, Family Crest & Coats of Arms

 Expanding their territory, they came to rule the peninsula of Inishowen in the 14th century.
 However, the poorly-timed and disastrous rebellion against the English crown led by Sir Cahir O'Dougherty in 1608, drastically reduced the power of the once powerful sept.

 "The O'Doghertys were a powerful Sept in County Donegal, and were located in Inishowen Barony, of which O'Dogherty was Lord.
 The Doghertys or Dohertys are numerously represented there at the present time."

 Early History of the Gogarty family

-Another 173 words (12 lines of text) covering the years 1783, 1587, 1608 and 1608 are included under the topic Early Gogarty History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gogarty research.
+Another 61 words (4 lines of text) covering the years 1783, 1587, 1608, 1608, 1677 and 1755 are included under the topic Early Gogarty History in all our PDF Extended History products and printed products wherever possible.

 Gogarty Spelling Variations

 Names from the Middle Ages demonstrate many spelling variations.
 This is because the recording scribe or church official often decided as to how a person's name was spelt and in what language.
 Research into the name Gogarty revealed many variations, including Dockeray, Dockerty, Dockharty, Dogherty, Dougharty, Dougherty, Doherty, Doherety, Dohertey, Docherty, Docharty, MacDevitt and many more.

 Early Notables of the Gogarty family (pre 1700)